-The application is seeking approval of $\gamma$ -cyclodextrin as a novel food.
-Under the current food regulations, novel foods are required to undergo a pre-market safety assessment, as per Standard A19/1.5.1 - Novel Foods.
-The purpose of Standard A19/1.5.1 is to ensure that non-traditional foods that have features or characteristics that may raise safety concerns will undergo a risk-based safety assessment before they are offered for retail for consumption in Australia or New Zealand.
+The application is seeking approval of trehalose as a novel food ingredient.
+Under the current food regulations, novel foods and novel food ingredients are required to undergo a pre-market safety assessment, as per Standard A19/1.5.1 - Novel Foods.
+The purpose of Standard A19/1.5.1 is to ensure that non-traditional foods, which have features or characteristics that may raise safety concerns will undergo a risk-based safety assessment before they are offered for retail for consumption in Australia or New Zealand.